Making sense of solar panel specifications

 Finally, you want to select a company that has a good likelihood of still being around in 25 years so that you actually have a company to file a warranty claim with if you need to.
 Unfortunately, solar is a fast moving industry with tight margins, and there have a few bankruptcies in the past, with other possible bankruptcies on the horizon.

-- Go Solar California list of certified PV modules
+- California Energy Commission list of certified PV modules

 - NREL presentation on IEC 61215 This is a good technical description of the various stress tests that are part of this industry standard.